winstonbond/SCIMdir/README.md

         'Dancers'     : 0.20,
         'Readers'     : 0.20
     }

+    // do we assign people to multiple groups or just one?
+    'multigroup' : true

 If you want to use a better password, change the details of the UI (handy if you are running multiple instances) or use more sensible group names then stop the app, customise the file and restart.